-Canada’s population is rapidly aging.
-While this presents challenges for pension funds and policy makers, it’s also creating opportunities for savvy real estate investors—especially those with knowledge and expertise in senior housing.
+Canada’s population is rapidly ageing.
+While this presents challenges for pension funds and policymakers, it’s also creating opportunities for savvy real estate investors—especially those with knowledge and expertise in senior housing.

 A primer on senior housing

 Investing in senior housing is often more complicated than purchasing a typical single-family or multi-family investment property.
 There are several types of senior housing you should be aware of.
 The type of senior housing you ultimately opt to invest in will also determine what, if any, regulations your property is subject to.

 Senior housing properties typically require more deeply involved management strategies compared to most multi-family rental properties.
 Additionally, it’s important to be aware of any liability you’re assuming by purchasing and operating a senior housing community.